keu/docs/astro/cli-release-notes.md

 - Scheduler replicas
 - Worker resources

-These are the same configurations that you can set via the **Edit Configuration** button in the Cloud UI.
-For more information about these configurations, see [Configure a Deployment](configure-deployment.md).
+This is the same set of configurations that you can modify via the **Edit Configuration** view in the Cloud UI.
+For more information on modifying a Deployment, see [Configure a Deployment](configure-deployment.md).
+For more information on this command, see [CLI Command Reference](cli-reference.md).

 ## v1.2.0